brennonbrimhall/augur/README.md

 #augur

-noun
+_noun_

-  1.(in ancient Rome) a religious official who observed natural signs, esp. the behavior of birds, interpreting these as an indication of divine approval or disapproval of a proposed action.
+  1. (in ancient Rome) a religious official who observed natural signs, esp. the behavior of birds, interpreting these as an indication of divine approval or disapproval of a proposed action.
   2. An awesome rankings predictor for FRC.

 ##Why do we need a rankings predictor?